Get a Weather API Key

 To use the weather components provided by GWS to display weather conditions, you must create an account with OpenWeather and then copy your API key to GWS.
-If you want to use additional OpenWeatherMap APIs not integrated with GWS, you must use Tizen Studio.
-If you want to use more than the free APIs, you must subscribe to an OpenWeather paid plan.
+If you want to use additional OpenWeatherMap APIs not integrated with GWS (for example, APIs provided with a paid plan from OpenWeather), you must use Tizen Studio.

 Here’s how to get access to weather information:

 Once you get confirmation that your account is active, log in.